tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

 # It should be the same address as API_URL, but without the https schema.
 LOG_RELAY_ADDRESS=api.tf2pickup.fi
 LOG_RELAY_PORT=9871

+# Game server secret is used by the connector plugin to register the gameservers.
+GAME_SERVER_SECRET=XDXDXDXD

 # Discord (optional)
 # You will find a bot token at https://discord.com/developers/applications